FahmidAnabi/clean-code-javascript/README.md

 ### Remove dead code

-Dead code is just as bad as duplicate code.
+Dead code is just as খারাপ as duplicate code.
 There's no reason to keep it in your codebase.
 If it's not being called, get rid of it!
 It will still be safe in your version history if you still need it.

-**Bad:**
+**খারাপ:**

 ```javascript
 function oldRequestModule(url) {